jaydenireland/vuetify-markdown-editor/README.md

 - Emoji picking
 - Math formula (See [markdown-it-texmath](https://github.com/goessner/markdown-it-texmath))
 - Image uploading and previewing (to use uploaded image in markdown, use the filename as the link)
-- Mermaid diagram rendering (use code block with language `mermaid`)

 ## TODO